munificent/craftinginterpreters/book/calls-and-functions.md

 for tools like JavaScript VMs -- it would be good to have our compiler artificially limit the amount of function nesting it permits.

+**todo: overlap**

 </aside>

-Functions aren't very useful if you can't pass them parameters, so let's do that
+Functions aren't very useful if you can't pass arguments to them, so let's do parameters next:
-next:

 ^code parameters (1 before, 1 after)

-Semantically, a parameter is just a local variable declared in the outermost lexical scope of the function body.
-We can use the existing compiler support for declaring named local variables to parse and compile parameters.
-Unlike with local variables which have initializers, there's no code here to initialize the parameter's value.
-We'll see how that works later when we do argument passing in function calls.
+Semantically, a parameter is simply a local variable declared in the outermost lexical scope of the function body.
+We get to use the existing compiler support for declaring named local variables to parse and compile parameters.
+Unlike local variables which have initializers, there's no code here to initialize the parameter's value.
+We'll see how they are initialized later when we do argument passing in function calls.

 We also keep track of the function's arity by counting how many parameters we parse.
 The other piece of metadata we store with a function is its name.
-When parsing a function, we call `initCompiler()` right after we parse the function's name.
+When compiling a function declaration, we call `initCompiler()` right after we parse the function's name.
 That means we can grab the name right then from the previous token:

 ^code init-function-name (1 before, 2 after)

 Note that we're careful to create a copy of the name string.
 Remember, the lexeme points directly into the original source code string.
-That string may be freed once the code is finished compiling.
+That string may get freed once the code is finished compiling.
 The function object we create in the compiler outlives the compiler and persists until runtime.
 So it needs its own heap allocated name string that it can keep around.